Want an immaculate-looking hedge? You may need to consider certain 'garden hedge laws' before breaking out the trimmer.

 High hedge laws

 TOP TIP: Regardless of height, if a neighbour's window has received natural light for at least 20 years, then it can't be obstructed - whether by new builds or overgrown hedges.
-For more information, check out the Rights to Light easement.
+For more information, check out the Rights to Leasement.

 Now you know all about hedgerow regulations, you can keep your hedges looking neat without provoking the wrath of your neighbours.
-To lighten your outdoor chores this summer, take a look at the Gtech garden care range.
+To lighten your outdoor chores this summer, take a look at the cordless garden tool range.